Liaison-Intl/upgrade_toolbelt/README.md

-kubectl delete deployment NAME_OF_DEPLOYMENT kubectl describe secret/upgrade-analyzer-secrets kubectl get secret upgrade-analyzer-secrets -o yaml  # secrets show as base64
+kubectl delete deployment NAME_OF_DEPLOYMENT kubectl describe secret/upgrade-analyzer-secrets kubectl get secret upgrade-analyzer-secrets -o yaml  # secrets show as base64 kubectl config view kubectl proxy kubectl cluster-info # see URI for kubernetes-dashboard
+# ^^  See your google cloud console for the credential of the GKE cluster

 ### External Documentation